 Regular nail clipping/trimming, should be part of the routine care of your pet.
 It is essential for elderly and indoor pets, whereas outdoor pets may wear their nails down naturally.
 If these dogs are active on hard surfaces such as gravel, rock and concrete, their nails may not need trimming until they slow down with age and exercise less, however you will still need to attend to their dew claws (the little claws on the inside of their front legs that don’t touch the ground) regularly.
 Some pets may have nails that grow more forward than downward, and therefore no matter how much exercise they get on rough ground, it is unlikely they will wear down naturally.
-Some dogs may benefit from having the tips of their nails taken off once every two weeks, however for most it will be longer than this, and you will have to decide what is right for your dog by inspecting its nails on a regular basis.
+Some dogs may benefit from having the tips of their nails taken off once every two weeks, however for most it will be longer than this, and you will have to decide what is right for your dog by inspecting their nails on a regular basis.

 Certainly if you notice a change in the sound of your dog's nails on hard floors this is a pretty good indication that it is time for a trim.